kitsorfan/HangmanGame/README.md

   - `CreateDictionary.java`
 - `screenshots`: the folder contains screenshots from the application

-The repository doesn't contain the above folders:
+The repository doesn't contain these folders:

 - `lib`: the folder to maintain dependencies
   - `javafx-sdk-17.0.2` javafx dependecies downloaded from https://gluonhq.com/products/javafx/